zimolab/chaquopy-project-maker/README.md

 $ python chaquopy_project_maker/main.py
 ```

-Or you can use pyinstaller to package this project into an executable file.
-You can check the
+Or you can use pyinstaller to make your own executable.
+Check the [ChaquopyProjectMaker.spec](ChaquopyProjectMaker.spec)
-`ChaquopyProjectMaker.spec` for reference.
+for reference.

 ---